nwrenger/doenermann-bot/README.md

 # Dönermann-bot
-A Reposetory with the Dönermann bot used in a private Discotd server of mine.
+A Reposetory with the Dönermann bot used in a private Discord server of mine.
 It's using the discord.py libary.
 It can be forked and further used without any restrictions.

 Now it can:
 -